BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 FB=12dB: Vi=1.4 => Vgk = .35Vrms

-So, the input stages will need to be capable of providing a gain of at least 215 to push the power tubes to full power with maximum feedback in place.
-This can be done with a simple grounded cathode stage, but I'll be using a constant current source (CCS) replacing Ra.
-6SL7's will be used.
+So, the input stages will need to be capable of providing a gain of at least 106 to push the power tubes to full power with maximum feedback in place.
+This should be very easy to attain.
+The 6SL7 has a gain of 60 alone.

 Below are the characteristic curves for a 6SL7.
 A pretty linear looking area is around Ia=2ma and Vgk (Ef in graph) = -2V.
 This is indicated by the red dot.
 Vk is established by setting the cathode resistor equal to 1 kohm (1kohm * 2ma = 2V)